NDIS Reform is a division of the Department of Human Services.

 The division approves and monitors disability service providers in South Australia.

-If you are a participant in the NDIS, or looking for information about disability services, please visit My Support My Choice.
+If you are a participant in the NDIS, or looking for information about disability services, please visit NDIS in South Australia.

 NDIS Reform provides funding to approved, mainly non-government, organisations that provide services to people with disability.

-Every disability service provider must become a member of the Disability Services Provider Panel (DSPP) to be eligible for National Disability Agreement (NDA) funding from DCSI.
+Every disability service provider must become a member of the Disability Services Provider Panel (DSPP) to be eligible for National Disability Agreement (NDA) funding from the department.

 NDIS Reform coordinates: